Onion

 - Gram

-flour: using good quality gram flour or besan is very important to store-bought gram flour goes rancid very quickly and turns bitter within a few
+flour: Using good-quality gram flour or besan is very important, as store-bought gram flour goes rancid very quickly and turns bitter within a few

 - Preparing